Optimize Maps

 • Solution – Focus the image

-There are a number of general parameters you can choose to further optimize your EFTEM maps when you use Gatan Microscopy Suite® (GMS) software.
-These parameters affect all EFTEM acquisition modalities (e.g., SingleMap, MultiMap) and you can locate them in the EFTEM Mapping Preferences dialog.
+You can choose several general parameters to optimize your EFTEM maps further when you use DigitalMicrograph® software.
+These parameters affect all EFTEM acquisition modalities (e.g., SingleMap, MultiMap), and you can locate them in the EFTEM Mapping Preferences dialog.

 1. Go to the EFTEM palette, then click the Setup button.